PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 """""""""""""""""""""""""""""""""""

 .. note::
-  If you want to use CSS classes or HTML attributes to mark links as download or outlink and you have modified default JS snippet, make sure that :ref:`enableLinkTracking<tracking-outlink>` is called.
+  If you want to use CSS classes or HTML attributes to mark links as download or outlink and you have modified default JS snippet, make sure that :ref:`enableLinkTracking<jtc-api-enableLinkTracking>` is called.
 It is enabled in default snippet, but if you use a custom one, then you have to enable it by yourself.

   .. code-block:: javascript